-Qualifying Veterans could be eligible the Non-Resident Military Scholarship (currently valued at $12,048 for the Fall and Spring semesters and $832.50 per class in SUmmer) to offset the difference between in-state and out-of-state tuition costs.
+Qualifying Veterans could be eligible to receive the Non-Resident Military Scholarship (currently valued at $12,048 for the Fall and Spring semesters and $832.50 per class in Summer) to offset the difference between in-state and out-of-state tuition costs.
 Contact the Office of Financial Aid at 1-800-891-4596, for more information.

 Are there any other documents I should have prior to attending my scheduled Orientation?